Youssoufa Moukoko: 2020–21 season

-2021–present
+2021–2025

 In the 2021–22 season, Moukoko was also under new head coach Marco Rose in the striker hierarchy behind Haaland, Donyell Malen and sometimes Steffen Tigges.
-After nine games for the first team, in which the attacker prepared a goal (the game-winning 3–2 against Hoffenheim), this also came at the end of November 2021 for the first time for the second team playing in the 3rd division.
+After nine games for the first team, in which the attacker prepared a goal (the game-winning 3–2 against Hoffenheim), he played the first time for the second team playing in the 3rd division at the end of November 2021.
 In total, Moukoko played 16 Bundesliga games, scoring 2 goals.
 He also won the DFB-Pokal with the club, his first title in professional football.

 With the start of the 2022–23 season, Moukoko was used more frequently after the departure of Haaland and Tigges, as well as the illness of newly-signed Haaland replacement, Sébastien Haller.
 He scored his first goal of the season against SC Freiburg, in a 3–1 comeback victory for his side.
 On 17 September 2022, he scored the decisive goal for Dortmund against FC Schalke 04 in the Revierderby.
-Moukoko is a player that is widely touted to become one of the best strikers in the world.
+On 5 November, he scored twice in a 3–0 win over VfL Bochum, becoming the first teenager to reach ten goals in the Bundesliga.

 In January 2023, the striker extended his contract with the club until June 2026.

+Loan to Nice

+On 28 August 2024, Moukoko joined Nice on loan.

+Copenhagen

+On 28 June 2025, Moukoko moved to Danish Superliga club Copenhagen on a five-year deal.
+Despite attracting interest from the Bundesliga, Moukoko chose to develop his career in Denmark.
+He scored his first goal for Copenhagen in a victory over FC Nordsjælland on 15 August 2025.